tsenart/sight/README.md

 # Sight
 *Sight* is the Syntax Highlighter Chrome extension that makes reading code on the browser a joy.
+This specific repo has been forked from tsenart/sight

 ## Installing
-* Clone this repo
+* clone this repo
 * go to chrome://extensions/
 * click "Load Unpacked Extensions"
 * select the repo folder